Drug Shortages and Discontinuations

 - Therapeutic alternatives for most other indications can be found in the CPS: Alpha1 Adrenergic Receptor Antagonists.
 CPS is available through SHIRP.

-- Some compounding pharmacies are compounding capsules until commercial product is available or for strengths (e.g., 0.5 mg) not attainable with available product.
+- Some compounding pharmacies are compounding capsules until commercial product is available.

 Injectable formulation discontinued by manufacturer.